Arma-Triggered/chess-base-arma/README.md

 # chess-base-arma
 Base project for a chess like game in Arma, that will make the confrontations into real life action controlled by players.

+## Configuration
+### Mission Parameters
+#### Battlefield Grid Size (battlefield_grid_size)
+The map will be divided into equal grids.
+Depending on how much area you want to have available in battles, you can change this value to a higher/lower value.
+Bigger value = Longer session

 ## Roadmap

 ### Phase 1